 - Sign in to your Core account.
 If you do not already have an account, you will need to make one.
 You can follow this link to create a Core account.
 You can follow this link to create a Sharelink account.

 - You will see that you have no channels configured at present.
 This process will tell the encoder, the VidiU Go, to send the video to the cloud-based management software, in this case Core.
-The encoder will then deliver the video to your desired content delivery networks, which in the case of this tutorial will be Facebook and Youtube.
+The encoder will then deliver the video to your desired online video platform, which in the case of this tutorial will be Facebook and Youtube.

 To begin, download the Core app on your iPad.
 Search “Teradek Core” in the App Store and download this app.
 Once downloaded, open the Core app and use the same login you used previously.